TradeControl/tradecontrol.github.io/src/pages/technical/cash-statement-proof.md

 - `ClosingCapital` = `Capital(t)`
 - `CapitalDelta` = `ClosingCapital - OpeningCapital`
 - `Profit` = annual profit per `Cash.vwProfitAndLossByYear`
-- `CorporationTax` = annual corporation tax **expense** used in the equity bridge
+- `BusinessTax` = annual business tax **expense** used in the equity bridge (company: corporation tax; sole trader: tax on profit)
-- `ProfitAfterTax` = `Profit - CorporationTax`
+- `ProfitAfterTax` = `Profit - BusinessTax`
-- `CapitalInjection` = net owner funding movements for the year (see “Capital injection classification” below)
+- `CapitalMovement` = net capital movement for the year required to reconcile the bridge after profit/tax and opening adjustments (see below)
-- `OpeningPosition` = one-off opening balance correction applied only in the first year
+- `OpeningPosition` = one-off opening balance correction applied only in the first year (subject opening balances)
+- `OpeningAccountPosition` = one-off opening balance term applied only in the first year (cash/bank opening balances)
-- `Difference` = residual of the reconciliation (should be zero except rounding)
+- `Variance` = residual of the reconciliation (should be zero except rounding)

-Additionally, for corporation tax carry mechanics (loss regime), the view exposes:
+Additionally, for business tax carry mechanics (loss regime), the view exposes:

-- `TaxCarry` = statement-driven corporation tax carry (not used in the equity bridge)
+- `TaxCarry` = statement-driven tax carry (not used in the equity bridge)
 - `OpeningLossesCarriedForward`, `ClosingLossesCarriedForward`, `LossesCarriedForwardDelta` = statement-driven loss pool expressed as a non-negative balance

 All monetary amounts are ultimately presented rounded to 2dp.